isomerpages/govtech-jagathestack/_2020/03-participation.md

 ### Category 2 - Universities and Polytechnics

-The participating team will compete in: Category 2 - Universities and Polytechnics, if the team contains **at least 1** member who is enrolled into either a University or a Polytechnic and does not also fall into the above category.
+The participating team will compete in: Category 2 - Universities and Polytechnics, if the team contains **at least 1** member who is enrolled into either a University or a Polytechnic and does not also fall into category 1.

 ### Category 3 - Junior Colleges, Integrated Programmes and Institutes of Technical Education

-The participating team will compete in: Category 3 - Junior Colleges, Integrated Programmes and Institutes of Technical Education, if the team consists **only of** members who are enrolled in any of these programmes/institutions:
+The participating team will compete in: Category 3 - Junior Colleges, Integrated Programmes and Institutes of Technical Education, and teams that enter into this category must include **only of** members from any of these programmes/institutions:

 * Junior Colleges/Centralised Institutes
 * Integrated Programmes